 Since 1904, hundreds of lecturers, from world-renowned theoretical physicists and Pulitzer Prize-winning journalists to respected philosophers and celebrated Nobel laureates, have visited Berkeley to share their research and thoughts.
-Here is a brief description of what we’ll be featuring this spring.These lectures are free and open to the public.
+Here is a brief description of what is featured this spring.These lectures are free and open to the public.
 No tickets are required.

 Upcoming Berkeley Graduate Lectures